jfacchini/rust-workshop/5_web-assembly/README.md

 ## Extract components

+Let's start by extracting some components from the HTML view

-- TodoList: Component that receives a list of todo and renders a list of TodoDetails Component
+- **TodoList**: Component that receives a list of todo and renders a list of `TodoDetails` Component
-- TodoDetails: Component that display a given todo to render.
+- **TodoDetails**: Component that display a given todo to render.
 A Todo can be either Viewed, Completed, Editing
-- AddTodo: Component that display an input that is used to create a new Todo
+- **AddTodo**: Component that display an input that is used to create a new Todo

 ## Load a list of static todos from a state

+The next step is to introduce a state containing our list of todos.
+First step is to use a static list of Todos that we will make dynamic by reacting to some events.

 You could use a state struct like the following one.
 It will be simpler to pass it down to a child component.

 ```rust
 struct TodoListState {